We know intelligence – emotional intelligence, artificial intelligence, market intelligence, even design intelligence and how…

 The first time Clairol asked this question in 1957, the answer was 15 to 1.
 That’s right, only one in fifteen people were using artificial hair color.
 Just 11 years later, the answer was 2 to 1 according to Time.
 The campaign was apparently so successful that some states stopped requiring women to denote hair color on their driver’s license.
 When your ad campaign starts changing things at the DMV, you know you’ve hit a nerve.

 Clairol did the opposite of what most marketers would do.
 They didn’t want every woman on the street running around saying they were using their product.
 They wanted women to understand that their product was so good, people wouldn’t be able to tell if they were using it or not.
 Sometimes, simply conveying how and why your product works is enough for consumers, and showing becomes more effective than telling.

 How about best local San Diego campaigns of all time?

 Mossy Nissan’s ad agency AM Strategies first brought this campaign to the public in 1988.
 Their jingle claims the title of most local airplay!
 And it was voted by San Diego Union Tribune readers in the top ten songs of all time; in the field with Michael Jackson’s “Thriller”.
-The original track was sung by Leonard Tucker (of The Fifth Dimensions fame) – the same artist that belts out the San Diego Chargers song, “Super Chargers”!
+Leonard Tucker (of The Fifth Dimensions fame) sung the original track – the same artist that belts out the San Diego Chargers song, “Super Chargers”!
 And how did that campaign fair for Mossy?
 Well they have gone from 1 dealership to 7 since then – making them the largest Automotive Dealer in San Diego!

 Want to grow your company’s business?
 Or maybe just freshen your brand with some new ideas?
 Let AM Strategies give you a FREE Marketing Consultation.
 Let us show you how to get 40% more for your marketing dollar!
 Contact us today and see how we can take your creative to the next level!